 2. Paddle Big River

-A unique way to get on the water can be found at Catch-a-Canoe & Bicycles Too.
+A unique way to get on the water can be found at the Stanford Inn’s Catch-a-Canoe & Bicycles Too.
 If you’ve ever wanted to pilot a redwood outrigger canoe, this is your chance!

 There are several varieties for rent, including the Canine Cruiser and family-sized boats that can accommodate up to 8 people.
 Each has a foot-operated rudder for easier control and twin hulls that provide greater stability than kayaks and canoes.
 Safety, control, and beauty come together to make your voyage on the Big River an experience to remember.